DEFRA/ffc-jenkins-pipeline-library/README.md

 Register the library as a global pipeline library in the Jenkins Global Configuration.

 Import the library with the `@library` annotation, including an optional tag or branch.
-Semver tags are created for each release, so you can target the `MAJOR`, `MINOR` or `PATCH` of a release.
+SemVer tags are created for each release, so you can target the `MAJOR`, `MINOR` or `PATCH` of a release.
 All the examples below are valid, assuming the global pipeline library has been imported as `defra-library`:

 ```